 Alternative circuits, such as in the schematic above, can be built from scratch.
 It improves upon the project by incorporating an active filter.
 This provides a lower cut-off, as well as gain to compensate for loss of signal amplitude as higher frequency content is rolled off.

 Doing It in Software

-Readers who prefer software can experiment within the free, cross platform audio editing program Audacity.
+Experimenters who prefer the versatility of software can download the free, cross platform audio editing program Audacity.
 For demonstration purposes below, all tracks are limited 10 seconds.
-In practical use, choose a duration of 1-10 seconds and play back continuously in loop mode.
+In practical use, choose a duration of 1-10 minutes and play back continuously in loop mode.